 These delightful candies are also known as Calissons d'Aix.

-To store the Calissons, wrap them loosley in a little greaseproof paper and store in an airtight tin.
+- To store the Calissons, wrap them loosely in a little greaseproof paper and store in an airtight tin.
 They will not keep for long, and best eaten fresh.

 Alternatives for Calissons